How to Code a Website

 Let’s explain the individual parts of this code:

-• <!doctype html> – the initial declaration of the document
+• <!doctype html> – the initial declaration of the document; tells the browser this is an HTML5 page

 • <html lang="en"> – another declaration; says that what’s to come next is an HTML document written in English